-COUN7543: Logotherapy-Meaning Centered Interventions
+COUN7543 : Logotherapy-Meaning Centered Interventions

 Meaning-Centered Interventions involves a study of the affirmative, future oriented, holistic approach of Logotherapy that seeks to reverse the trend of meaninglessness, depersonalization, and nihilism.
 The course focuses on helping to facilitate an awareness of dignity and uniqueness within the individual as a source of strength and well-being for making choices and taking responsibility for one's actions.
+Fees: Additional fee required.

-COUN7544: Logotherapy-Theory and Therapy of Mental Disorders
+COUN7544 : Logotherapy-Theory and Therapy of Mental Disorders